NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 ### Data types

 Any pattern ending in `data` represents some kind of data type, such as `text` or a W3C XML Schema data type.
-As an example, text strings which must be valid C/C++ identifiers use `reg.identifier.data` as their pattern name.
+As an example, if there is an attribute who's text must be valid C/C++ identifiers, it would use this:

+	reg.some-attribute.attrib =
+		attribute { reg.identifier.data }

 This is useful for giving a semantic meaning to what would otherwise have been an arbitrary `text` or data type field.